Nicholas-Darko-Brown/ViLog/Client/guest-app/README.md

 This project was built using these technologies:
 - JavaScript
 - CSS
-- Styled Components(Chakra UI, Material UI, Bootstrap)
+- React UI Libraries (Chakra UI, Material UI, Bootstrap)
 - Flexbox
 - Git
 - Markdown